Fractured Chain-of-Thought Reasoning: Introduction

 Combining inference-time scaling with Long-CoT methods (e.g., using Long-CoT with self-consistency decoding) further amplifies this computational burden.
-Each technique alone may require thousands of additional tokens per input; together, they often push token budgets to impractical levels, making such methods unsuitable for latency-sensitive or resource-constrained applications.
-This raises a central question: \begin{quote} \emph{Can we retain the benefits of Long-CoT reasoning without incurring the full cost?} \end{quote}
+Each technique alone may require thousands of tokens per input; together, they often push token budgets to impractical levels, making such methods unsuitable for latency-sensitive or resource-constrained applications.
+It raises a central question: \emph{Can we retain the benefits of Long-CoT reasoning without incurring the full cost?}

 To address this, we revisit the common assumption that complete Long-CoT traces are essential for accurate reasoning.
 Surprisingly, we find that \emph{incomplete} CoT trajectories, i.e., traces truncated before the final answer, can still yield highly accurate results.
-As shown in Figure~\ref{fig:intro}, across five reasoning benchmarks, simply truncating the CoT prefix and generating the answer (dashed orange) matches or even exceeds the accuracy of full CoT sampling (solid blue) given a max token constraint.
+As shown in Figure~\ref{fig:intro}, simply truncating the CoT prefix and generating the answer (dashed orange) matches or even exceeds the accuracy of full CoT sampling (solid blue) given a max token constraint.
 This result challenges the notion that ``more reasoning'' always leads to better outcomes and suggests a new frontier for efficiency: \emph{partial reasoning traces}.

 To systematically trade off between cost and performance, we propose \emph{Fractured Sampling}, a unified inference-time strategy that interpolates between full CoT and solution-only sampling.
-As illustrated in Figure~\ref{fig:fractured}(a), Fractured Sampling explores three orthogonal dimensions: \begin{enumerate} \item \textbf{Thinking trajectories:} the number of distinct CoT prefixes sampled; \item \textbf{Solution diversity:} the number of final answers generated per prefix; \item \textbf{Thinking prefix length:} the depth at which each CoT is truncated. \end{enumerate} Figure~\ref{fig:fractured}(b) further reveals that thinking steps (blue) dominate the overall token count, while final solutions (orange) contribute minimally, highlighting ample opportunities to optimize reasoning depth and breadth.
+As illustrated in Figure~\ref{fig:fractured}(a), Fractured Sampling explores three dimensions: \begin{itemize}[itemsep=0.5pt, topsep=0.5pt] \item \textbf{Thinking trajectories:} the number of distinct CoT prefixes sampled; \item \textbf{Solution diversity:} the number of final solutions generated per prefix; \item \textbf{Thinking prefix length:} the depth at which each CoT is truncated. \end{itemize} Figure~\ref{fig:fractured}(b) further reveals that the thinking steps dominate the overall token count, while the final solutions contribute minimally, highlighting ample opportunities to optimize the depth and breadth of the reasoning.